TULSA, Okla. — In recent weeks, Tulsa has seen a small spike in crime involving teenagers.

 The so-called takeover of Sky Zone by teenagers back on the December 20, unrelated to the armed robbery, but highlighting a similar trend.
 Trending and going viral, police say, means more than anything for teens.

-Sky Zone's corporate office sent 2 News a statement on the 22nd, saying they're reviewing and enhancing safety protocols across all their parks.
+Sky Zone's corporate office sent 2 News a statement on Dec.
+22 saying the company is reviewing and enhancing safety protocols across all their parks.

 A similar planned event at the Gathering Place made rounds on social media but didn't bring a crowd.
-The park sent us a statement as well, saying they have security 24/7, and they work closely with TPD to help prevent incidents.
+The privately-run park sent 2 News a statement saying it has security 24/7 and works closely with TPD to help prevent incidents.

-Captain Meulenberg says these groups want you to believe they have power, when they really don't.
+Capt.
+Meulenberg said these groups want you to believe they have power when they really don't.

 "Don't buy into the hype that you're seeing on social media platforms, because that's what they want," Meulenberg said.

-Police did arrest the 14-year-old suspect in the armed robbery case.
+Police arrested the 14-year-old suspect in the armed robbery case.

 Stay in touch with us anytime, anywhere --